arialdomartini/arialdomartini.github.io/_posts/without-mediatr/2023-08-29-without-mediatr-request-response-multiple-handlers.md

 If you register more than a handler for the same request, only the last one will be dispatched the request, while [the other ones will be silently discarded](without-mediatr-request-response-multiple-registration).

+The idiomatic way to cover this case is to merge the logic of the ideal multiple handlers in a single one (see [Question: Multiple parallel send with merge result][parallel-send]).

 ## Without MediatR
 With plain OOP and FP there are plenty of options for dispatching the same call to multiple targets.